Charleston, South Carolina: Antebellum era (1783–1861)

 In 1822, members of the church, led by Denmark Vesey, a lay preacher and carpenter who had bought his freedom after winning a lottery, planned an uprising and escape to Haiti—initially for Bastille Day—that failed when one enslaved person revealed the plot to his enslaver.
 (Note: A monument to Vesey as a freedom fighter was long opposed by Charleston's white community but was finally begun in 2010 after a compromise placed it in Hampton Park, out of the historic district and far from the original proposed site in Marion Square.)
 Over the next month, the city's intendant (mayor) James Hamilton Jr. organized a militia for regular patrols, initiated a secret and extrajudicial tribunal to investigate, and hanged 35 and exiled 35 or 37 enslaved people to Spanish Cuba for their involvement.
 Hamilton imposed more restrictions on both free and enslaved Blacks: South Carolina required free Black sailors to be imprisoned while their ships were in Charleston Harbor, although international treaties eventually required the United States to quash the practice; free Blacks were banned from returning to the state if they left for any reason; enslaved people were given a 9:15 pm curfew; the city razed Hampstead Church to the ground and erected a new arsenal.
 This structure later was the basis of the Citadel's first campus.
 The AME congregation built a new church, but in 1834, the city banned it and all Black worship services following Nat Turner's Rebellion in Virginia in 1831.
 The estimated 10% of enslaved people who came to America as Muslims never had a separate mosque.
 Enslavers sometimes provided them with beef rations instead of pork in recognition of religious traditions.

+The Charleston Fire Scare of 1826 began on Christmas Eve 1825 when an arson fire on King Street caused over $80,000 worth of damage.
+For more than the next six months, until mid-June, fires were started night after night, sometimes as many as 5 fires at a time, devastating the city's wooden architecture.
+The city council offered a reward of $1000 for the capture of arsonists, who the white population believed to be slaves or Free Blacks; an angry crowd almost lynched some suspected culprits.
+At least 3 Blacks were convicted in connection with the fires.
+The final blaze caused another $100,000 in damage, again on King Street.
+Coming so soon after the Vesey Rebellion, the Fire Scare caused unease among the white population of the city.
+If the apparently elaborate planning behind the rebellion pointed to a man of unusual intelligence, the arsons, if caused by slaves or Free Blacks, were different only in scale from the kind of "passive resistance and petty sabotage" that every slaveholder experienced on a regular basis from their slaves.
+This underlined the fact that servile rebellion did not necessarily require great ingenuity and skill to effectively strike back at the enslavers of Blacks.